tsolakoua/postgres-python-example/README.md

 apt-get update
 apt-get install pgloader
 ```

 If more Debian tools are missing, you can install them the same way.

 ### Copy the database file to the container

 Then you want to pass the `amadeus4dev.db` to the Docker.
 In order to do so from a terminal of your localhost:
-One specific file can be copied TO the container like:

 ```
 docker cp amadeus4dev.db DOCKER_ID:/amadeus4dev.db